Wex47/Orbi/readme.md

    - Example: *“What are the available flights from TLV to HND on December 28th, 2025?”*

 4. **Time-based questions**
-   - Example: *“What is the time difference between Tokyo and Tel-Aviv?”*
+   - Example: *“What will be the time in Tokyo when i land there, 8 hours from now?”*

 ---